 BOB-4 Power Supply Application Note (PDF): How to satisfy BOB-4's power supply requirements, in detail.

-BOB-4 Conscriptor (EXE): PC (XP) program to manage BOB-4 fonts, configuration, boot scripts, and firmware upgrades.
-Now includes a simple serial communication terminal emulator.
+BOB-4 Conscriptor (EXE): PC program to manage BOB-4 fonts, configuration, boot scripts, and firmware upgrades.
+Includes a simple terminal emulator.
 Run the installer twice to replace an older version.

 UTF-8 Encoder (EXE): A simple PC utility program that converts hex or decimal character codes into UTF-8 codes.